Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

         1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        2. As a Returning Visitor, I want to be able to have acces to enought content that will keep me playing for a longer period.
+        2. As a Returning Visitor, I want to be able to have access to enough content that will keep me playing for a longer period.

 -   ### Design
-    -   #### Colour Scheme
+    -   #### Color Scheme
-        -   Colors used for text are b&w on b&w and sephia backgrounds to have a vintage theme, buttons are colorfull for contrast.
+        -   Colors used for text are b&w on b&w and sephia backgrounds to have a vintage theme, buttons are colorful for contrast.
     -   #### Typography
         -   The Lato with a fallback to Sans Serif font is used on the whole website.
     -   #### Imagery
-        -   Images used are representative of the Morse Code theme and are black and white/ sephia efects.
+        -   Images used are representative of the Morse Code theme and are black and white/ sephia effects.

 *   ### Wireframes